create3000/x_ite/docs/_posts/components/Picking/LinePickSensor.md

 LinePickSensor uses one or more pickingGeometry line segments to compute intersections with pickTarget shapes.
 As each line intersection generates a known point in space, useful event information is returned including normal, geometry and texCoord values.

-The LinePickSensor node belongs to the **Picking** component and its default container field is *children.* It is available since X3D version 3.2 or later.
+The LinePickSensor node belongs to the **Picking** component and its default container field is *children.* It is available from X3D version 3.2 or later.

 ## Hierarchy